snagrath-sys/Portfolio/_pages/about.md

 My research interests lie in multimodal Deep Learning, explainability, and Generative AI.
 I have worked in the areas of opthamology and microbiology.

-My expertise spans the machine learning pipeline—from data wrangling and annotation supervision to building large-scale models and evaluating them using metrics like AUROC, mAP, and IoU.
+My expertise spans the machine learning pipeline.
 I have led teams of up to five members, successfully driving projects involving foundational models with over 340M parameters.

 I have a work experience of about 3+ years.
 Beyond technical skills, I bring strong communication and leadership.
 My passion lies in utilizing AI to transform healthcare and deliver real-world solutions that improve patient outcomes.